 PMP Certification Salary: What You'll Earn [2026]

-A. Togay Koralturk A. Togay Koralturk, Best-Selling PMP Author Last updated on June 18, 2026 7 min read
+A. Togay Koralturk A. Togay Koralturk, Best-Selling PMP Author Last updated on July 04, 2026 10 min read

-A PMP certification salary is simply what project managers who hold the PMP earn — and according to PMI's own research, it is meaningfully higher than what their non-certified peers make.
-This guide breaks down that premium, shows how pay grows with experience, explains what moves the number up or down, and weighs whether the raise justifies the cost of getting certified.
+This guide breaks down the PMP salary premium, shows how pay grows with experience, explains what moves the number up or down, compares it to other credentials, and weighs whether the raise justifies the cost of getting certified.

 How much does a PMP raise your salary?